University of Tennessee, Knoxville, logo with a power T on an orange background on the right side.

 Engaged Communities

 The solutions to complex problems often lie within the communities they impact.
-Community voices are critical in the identification of real-world challenges and in the development of equitable solutions that preserve natural resources and sustain modern life.
+Community voices are critical in the identification of real-world challenges and in the development of solutions that preserve natural resources and sustain modern life.

 Learn about UT’s Engaged Communities Research